thewca/wca-regulations/wca-regulations-2012.md

 - A1) Speed Solving attempts must abide by the following procedure.
   - A1a) The organisation team may enforce time limits for attempts and/or rounds.
-    - A1a1) The default time limit per attempt is 10 minutes, though the organisation team may announce a higher/lower time limit.
+    - A1a1) The default time limit per attempt is 10 minutes, though the organisation team may announce a higher/lower time limit.[NOTE: "higher or lower" may be more readable than "higher/lower" particularly for non-native speakers.
+(Also A1a4 "attempt/round" and many others.)]
     - A1a2) Cumulative time limits may be enforced (e.g. 3 attempts with a cumulative time limit of 20 minutes).
 The time elapsed in a DNF result counts towards the cumulative time limit.
     - A1a3) For each round, any time limits must be announced before the round starts, and should not be changed after it has begun.
 Changes must be made at the discretion of the WCA Delegate, who must carefully consider the fairness of the change.
     - A1a4) The competitor must end each attempt within the time limit.
 If a competitor reaches the time limit for an attempt/round, the judge stops the attempt immediately and record the result as DNF.
 Exception: Multiple Blindfolded Solving (see Regulation H1b1).
     - A1a5) An attempt is considered to meet the time limit if and only if the original recorded time, before any time penalties are applied, is strictly less than the time limit.
-Exception: Multiple Blindfolded Solving (see Regulation H1b1).
+Exception: Multiple Blindfolded Solving (see Regulation H1b1).[NOTE: My reading of "strictly" suggests that a solve that if a round has a time limit of 60 minutes and a solve was timed by stopwatch to 59:59.50 it would not meet this requirement, because it wouldn't be "strictly less than" the 60 minutes time limit.
+Depends on what is meant by "strictly".]
   - A1b) If the time limit for an attempt is greater than 10 minutes, a stopwatch must be used for timekeeping.
     - A1b1) Simultaneous use of a Stackmat timer is optional.
     - A1b2) If a time from the Stackmat timer is available, it is the original recorded time.
 Otherwise, the stopwatch time is the original recorded time.
   - A1c) A competitor participating in an event must be able to fulfill the event's requirements (e.g. know how to solve the puzzle).
 A competitor competing with expectation of a DNF result may be disqualified from the event, at the discretion of the WCA Delegate.
 - A2) Scrambling:
   - A2a) When called for a round, the competitor submits his puzzle, in its solved state, to the scrambler and waits in the Competitors Area until he is called to compete.
-  - A2b) A scrambler scrambles the puzzle according to the regulations in Article 4.
+  - A2b) A scrambler scrambles the puzzle according to the regulations in Article 4.[NOTE: References Article 4 but not 12.
+Again makes me wonder why notation is there.]
   - A2c) After the scrambler starts scrambling the puzzle, the competitor must not see the puzzle until the inspection phase starts.
   - A2c1) The scrambler places a cover over the scrambled puzzle that makes it impossible for any competitors or spectators to see any part of the puzzle.
 The cover remains over the puzzle until the beginning of the attempt.
   - A2d) When taking a puzzle from the scrambler, the judge briefly inspects the puzzle to ensure thorough scrambling of the puzzle.
 The judge raises any concerns with the scrambler, who then conducts a detailed check.